yamada-sexta/touitomamout-next/README.md

 ## Why this Fork?

 - Still maintained
-- Built on Bun with smaller runtime
+- Built on Bun with a smaller runtime
 - More sensible default settings
 - Multi-account support
 - More supported platforms